HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 (This is the final basic construction of the room.)

 I also added a wooden floor.
 I cut and stained each individual wooden stick and then installed them into the floor.
-Although it was alot of work, I like the effect and how it contributes to the vintage feel.
+Although it was a lot of work, I like the effect and how it contributes to the vintage feel.

 ![Image](wood5.jpg)
 (This is an image of the wooden floor.)